DEMOLITIONDON96/Old-GYR-Repo/README.md

 ## Credits:
 * DEMOLITIONDON96 - Director, Main Artist, Charter & Main Coder
-* swiss - Charted Spookeez for the new difficulties & some fixes to the code
+* swiss - Charted Spookeez for the new difficulties & helps test the code
 * TrevorAnimates - Main Animator
 * Bopaku - Charted "Philly Nice" for the new difficulties
 * Zady - Tester